-Chaker Khazaal is a Palestinian-Canadian reporter, speaker, regular contributor to major newspapers, and an award-winning autho Lebanon in 1987, Khazaal grew up in Bourj El Barajneh camp in Beirut.
+Chaker Khazaal is a Palestinian-Canadian award-winning author, reporter, speaker, regular contributor to major newspapers, and chairman of OBCIDO Inc. Born in Lebanon in 1987, Khazaal grew up in Bourj El Barajneh camp in Beirut.
 At a young age, he participated in several local plays and starred in the Palestinian film Sugar of Jaffa.

 Immigrating to Canada, Khazaal was one of only four recipients of the Global Leader of Tomorrow Award.
 He studied International Development at York University (Toronto, Ontario) and graduated in 2009 with a Bachelor of Arts (BA).
 Khazaal, focusing on international affairs, went on to produce and host a variety of web-based shows and events in partnership with governmental and not-for-profit organizations in Canada, USA, Honduras, South Africa, India, and Ukraine.

 Khazaal started writing for the Huffington Post in 2014, traveling extensively to conflict zones and refugee camps.
 In later years, these stories inspired his novels.

 Khazaal, an advocate for refugees and aspiring young writers, is a strong, engaging and savvy communicator.
 He has been invited to speak at organizations, corporations and governments worldwide, including the UN, Google, Facebook, and national parliaments, as well as being regularly featured addressing and hosting global conferences.